Our final news roundup and information overload hour.

 Yes, it's that close in Georgia.

-It's that close in Nevada, it's that close in Arizona, it's that close in Washington State.
+It's that close in Washington State.

-Well, this this is your opportunity.
+And I'm saying to people, well, this is your opportunity.

 You know, you can bitch moan and groan and gripe and complain, or you can do something about it.

-And right now, the do something about it, opportunity is here four days from now.
+And right now, the do something about it opportunity is here four days from now.

 And I hope that people take advantage of it.

-All right, that's gonna wrap things up for today.
+All right, that's going to wrap things up for today.

-Nine Eastern Hannity Fox News, best election coverage on television.
+Hannity, Fox News, best election coverage on television.

 Bill Hammer will look at all of these close races for the U.S. Senate.

-Senator Ted Cruz, Newt Gingrich, our pollsters, Robert Cahaley, Matt Towery will check in with Jim Jordan, Clay Travis, Joe Concha, and Pat Harrigan, GOP candidate whose parents' home was shot at uh last night.
+We'll check in with Jim Jordan, Clay Travis, Joe Concha, and Pat Harrigan, GOP candidate whose parents' home was shot at last night.